ibm-cloud-docs/databases-for-etcd/getting-started.md

 {: #before-begin}

 - You need to have an [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/registration){: .external}.

-- And a {{site.data.keyword.databases-for-etcd}} deployment.
+- You also need a {{site.data.keyword.databases-for-etcd}} deployment.
 You can provision one from the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/databases-for-etcd).
 Give your deployment a memorable name that appears in your account's Resource List.
 - [Set the Root Password](/docs/databases-for-etcd?topic=databases-for-etcd-root-password) for your deployment.

-Review the [`Getting to production`](/docs/cloud-databases?topic=cloud-databases-best-practices) documentation for general guidance on setting up a basic {{site.data.keyword.databases-for-etcd_full}} deployment.
+- Review the [`Getting to production`](/docs/cloud-databases?topic=cloud-databases-best-practices) documentation for general guidance on setting up a basic {{site.data.keyword.databases-for-etcd_full}} deployment.

-## Connecting with `etcdctl`
+## Connect with `etcdctl`
 {: #connect-etcdctl}
+{: step}

-Download and install `etcdctl`, which you can get from [the coreos/etcd repository](https://github.com/coreos/etcd/releases/latest).
-Once it is installed, you can get the formatted connection strings from the deployment's _Dashboard Overview_, in the _Endpoints_ panel.
+Download and install `etcdctl`, from the [the coreos/etcd repository](https://github.com/coreos/etcd/releases/latest).
+Once it is installed, get the formatted connection strings from your deployment's _Dashboard Overview_, in _Endpoints_.
 The _CLI_ tab contains information that a CLI client uses to make a connection to your deployment.

 ![Endpoints panel](images/getting-started-endpoints-panel.png){: caption="Figure 1.
 Endpoints panel" caption-side="bottom"}